Yani Rosenthal: Political career

-Legal Issues and Political Indictment
+Legal Indictment and Criminal Conviction

 In 2015, Yani Rosenthal, along with his cousin Yankel Rosenthal and his father Jaime Rosenthal, was indicted under the Kingpin Act by U.S. authorities.
-However, many observers and political analysts have argued that the case was highly politically motivated, given the Rosenthal family's prominence in Honduran politics and media.

-Rosenthal ultimately pled guilty to a charge related to financial transactions and was sentenced to three years in prison on 15 December 2017.
+Ultimately, both Yani and Yankel Rosenthal pled guilty to crimes involving money laundering and providing financial services to drug traffickers on December 15, 2017 and August 16, 2017 respectively.
+Yani Rosenthal was sentenced to 36 months and Yankel Rosenthal was sentenced to 29 months in Federal U.S. Prison.

 The U.S. government sought to extradite Jaime Rosenthal, but the request was unsuccessful.
-Jaime remained in Honduras, where he died on 12 January 2018.
+Jaime Rosenthal remained in Honduras, where he died on 12 January 2019.

-Following his sentence, Yani Rosenthal returned to Honduras in 2020, where he re-entered politics and played a crucial role in revitalizing the Liberal Party of Honduras.
-His political resurgence demonstrated significant public support, with many viewing his case as a reflection of broader geopolitical and legal complexities rather than a straightforward criminal proceeding.

 Business career

 Yani Rosenthal was an active participant in Grupo Continental, a major Honduran business conglomerate founded by his family.
 The group operated across multiple sectors, including banking, media, insurance, agriculture, and real estate, and was one of the most influential economic forces in Honduras.

 In 2015, following the U.S. indictment of members of the Rosenthal family, the Honduran government ordered the closure of Banco Continental, as well as several other companies within the group.
 This decision resulted in the loss of approximately 40,000 jobs, significantly impacting the country's economy.